takumaw/moinmoin-docker-classic/README.md

     ... is the Nginx log directory.
 Stores access.log and error.log.
   * /var/log/moin/
     ... is the MoinMoin log directory.

+URL routing is described as:

+  * First an url is considered as a static file; corresponding file is searched under `/var/www/html/`.
+    * e.g. If you place `favicon.ico` under `/var/www/html/favicon.ico`,
+      you can access it via `http://HOSTNAME:PORT/favicon.ico`.
+  * Second, if an url is matched to `/moin_staticXXX/xxx`, files under `/var/www/html/moin_static/` and `/usr/local/lib/python2.7/site-packages/MoinMoin/web/static/htdocs/` is searched in this order.
+  * Lastly, an url is handled as a MoinMoin page.

 If `/var/www/moin` is empty (e.g. it's first time to boot a container), the container will automatically generate a new site under this directory